-Notes: Vertical position: provincial rank, where higher positions indicate better performance (lower share of utility interruptions or environmental problems).
+Vertical position: provincial rank, where higher positions indicate better performance (lower share of utility interruptions or environmental problems).
 Thickness: Proportion of households experiencing each utility interruption or environmental problem.
 Horizontal sorting: Categories are arranged by the national prevalence of each utility interruption or environmental problem, from most to least affected households.
 Refer to Table 18 in the appendix for estimates of the proportion of households experiencing each problem.

-Nationally, 13.7 percent of households report experiencing noise pollution, while 16.9 percent report experiencing air pollution.
-Roughly one-third of households report problems with littering, land degradation or irregular or no refuse collection.
-Just over half (55.2 percent) of households report experiencing water supply interruptions, while more than three-quarters (77.5 percent) report power disruptions.
-Environmental problems and frequent utility outages can cause property prices to decline, and therefore negatively impact households' wealth and limit local government revenue.
-For instance, sewage discharges from load-shedding have been connected to a decline in the value of real estate in impacted areas (Winter, 2011:59).
-Moreover, interruptions in the provision of services drive up living costs by raising business operating costs.
-For example, small businesses incur higher costs because of power outages (caused by aged infrastructure and cable theft) (Schoeman and Saunders, 2018).
+Nationally, 13.7 per cent of households report experiencing noise pollution, while 16.9 per cent report air pollution.
+Roughly one-third of households report problems with littering, land degradation, or irregular or no refuse collection.
+Just over half (55.2 per cent) of households report experiencing water supply interruptions, while more than three-quarters (77.5 per cent) report power disruptions.
+Environmental issues and frequent utility outages can cause property prices to decline, negatively impacting households' wealth and limiting local government revenue.
+For instance, sewage discharges from load-shedding have been linked to a decline in real estate values in affected areas (Winter, 2011:59).
+Moreover, interruptions in service provision drive up living costs by increasing business operating costs.
+For example, small businesses incur higher expenses due to power outages (caused by aged infrastructure and cable theft) (Schoeman and Saunders, 2018).
 Additional costs are ultimately passed on to customers.

-5.3.2 Water and Sanitation
+5.3.2.
+WATER AND SANITATION

 Figure 36 presents an overview of household water and sanitation access in South Africa in 2023.
-The majority of urban households-89.1 percent (=0.621/0.697)-report access to piped water on site, whereas most rural households do not (0.174/0.303=57.4 percent).
+The majority of urban households-89.1 per cent (=0.621/0.697)-report access to piped water on site, whereas most rural households do not (0.174/0.303=57.4 per cent).
 This means that four out of five households with piped water on site are located in urban areas.
-Three in five (60.2 percent) households with access to water on site have piped water in their dwellings; this represents 45.2 percent of all households.
+Three in five (60.2 per cent) households with access to water on site have piped water in their dwellings; this represents 45.2 per cent of all households.